 - Date and your initials

-- Initials by a representative of the firm (optional) If you provide the diskettes to be used, use only new and preformatted diskettes from an unopened box.
+- Initials by a representative of the firm (optional).
+If you provide the disk(s) to be used, use only new and preformatted disk(s).

 - The name of the appropriate software and version to ensure readability of the information